 Beutel Goodman formally integrates ESG principles into our entire investment process, from the selection phase through to monitoring and further engagement with invested assets.
-This aligns with our disciplined value investment process to ensure that the most relevant ESG criteria are continuously and diligently considered by both Beutel Goodman and its invested assets, with respect to the goal of minimizing risk and maximizing value.
+This aligns with our disciplined value investment process to ensure that the most relevant ESG criteria are continuously and diligently considered by both Beutel Goodman, with respect to the goals of minimizing risk and maximizing value.